IaVashik/PCapture-LIB/SRC/IDT/readme.md

 ```

 ### `EmitSoundEx(soundName, fireDelay, eventName)`
 Plays a sound with an optional delay.
-This method uses a workaround to play sounds from non-studio models, ensuring that the sound plays for its full duration and can be stopped correctly.
+This method uses a workaround to play sounds from models, ensuring that the sound plays for its full duration and can be stopped correctly.

 **Parameters:**